 The Agri-Clinics and Agri-Business Centres (ACABC) is an important scheme of the Department of Agriculture and Cooperation (DAC), Ministry of Agriculture (MOA), Government of India (GOI).
 Agriclinics and agribusiness centres (ACABC) scheme which is being implementing jointly by NABARD and MANAGE since its inception (Shoji Lal Bairwa 2015).
 This scheme is intended to supplement public extension system efforts in providing broad-based extension services to the farmers, to provide gainful employment to the fresh and unemployed agricultural graduates and promote investment in agribusiness activities at rural India.

-In the post-liberalisation era, India has recognized agricultural entrepreneurship as a vital instrument for rural economic revitalisation.
+In the post-liberalisation era, India has recognized agricultural entrepreneurship as a vital instrument for rural economic revitalization.
 The concept of the agripreneur — an agriculture-trained individual who establishes and manages an agri-based enterprise — has gained significant policy currency, particularly following the launch of the Agri-Clinics and Agri-Business Centre (ACABC) Scheme in 2002 by the Government of India.
 Under this scheme, agricultural graduates are trained and financially supported to set up agri-clinics and agribusiness centres that provide expert advisory services, input supply, and farm mechanisation support directly to the farming community, thereby reducing the information and resource asymmetries that constrain smallholder productivity.

 Understanding how the socio-personal, socio-economic, and entrepreneurial profiles of agripreneurs differ across these two states, and how these characteristics relate to their training needs, is of considerable significance for both academic scholarship and policy design.
 Such knowledge enables training institutions and extension agencies to calibrate their curricula, delivery modes, and post-training support mechanisms to the specific realities of each region.
 Accordingly, the present study was designed to compare agripreneurs of Uttarakhand and Punjab across a comprehensive range of profile variables and to examine the determinants of their perceived training needs.